George K Behlmer

 Class assignments and grading

 Students will write four, primary source-based research papers.
+These papers should each be 5 to 6 pages in length.

 Each of the four research papers will account for 20% of the course grade.
 The remaining 20% will reflect a student's informed participation during seminar meetings.